filchy/tinygent/README.md

     uv sync
     ```

     To install the tinygent library along with all of the optional dependencies.
-Including developer tools (`--all-groups`) and all of the dependencies needed for profiling and plugins (`--all-extras`) in the source repository, run the following:
+Including developer tools (`--all-groups`), additional packages and all of the dependencies needed for profiling and plugins (`--all-extras`) in the source repository, run the following:
     ```bash
     uv sync --all-groups --all-extras
     ```